fghaas/cephalocon2019-rbdmirror/markdown/intro.md

 importantly, we’re doing the replication **asynchronously.**

 Now the first such Ceph application that got asynchronous replication capability *wasn’t* RBD, it was RADOS Gateway (rgw).
-In Ceph Dumpling (0.67, 2013) we got *Federated Gateways,* and then in Jewel (10.2, 2016), it was reimplemented as *Multi-Site RGW*.

-RADOS Gateway, however, deals only with RESTful object data, and we needed something to also replicate RBD block data, which we got also in Jewel: RBD mirroring.
+RADOS Gateway, however, deals only with RESTful object data, and we needed something to also replicate RBD block data, which we got in Jewel: RBD mirroring.

 So, what we’d like to get is an RBD image whose changes are *asynchronously* applied in a remote location.
 To get that capability,